 And so, the back to wall freestanding bath was born…

-The Adler back to wall bath (pictured above) from Mode Bathrooms, new to the Victoria Plum range, is the perfect compromise when it comes to fitting a freestanding bath in a small space.
+The Adler back to wall bath (pictured above) from Mode Bathrooms, is the perfect compromise when it comes to fitting a freestanding bath in a small space.

 At 1700 x 780, it is the exact length of a standard sized straight bath, although slightly wider for extra comfort, complete with sleek rounded corners.
 For easier installation, your taps can be deck mounted and it comes with an integrated waste and overflow, so no need to buy these separately.

 If you like this contemporary style, you’ll love the Cooper back to wall freestanding bath (pictured below), also from Mode Bathrooms.

 Intrigued by the idea of a back to wall freestanding bath but prefer a more traditional style?
 Keep reading…

 2. Slipper style